 Chocolate Chip Cookie Dough Brownies are based off an old Bake-Off recipe.
 The original used a boxed brownie mix (made with eggs, oil and water) as the base.
 This version is similar, but with a scratch brownie base.

 These are very easy to make, but you’ll have to be patient because there’s a lot of cooling time involved.
-Today, I halved the recipe and made them in an 8 inch pan.
-Since this is such a fun recipe to share, I recommend making a full 13×9 inch batch.
+You can make them in a 9×13 inch pan as directed, or halve the recipe and use an 8 inch square pan.

-If you have a box of brownie mix around, the original version is cheaper and much easier to make.
+If you have a box of brownie mix around, the original version is a bit more convenient.
 You can save a lot of time and concentrate on the filling and topping.
-The only thing I don’t like about the original recipe’s filling is that it didn’t seem like enough, which is why I did it 1 1/2 times in my version below.
+The only thing I don’t like about the original recipe’s filling is that it didn’t seem like enough, which is why I came up with a scratch version.

-Don’t let the length of the ingredient list scare you.
-It’s mostly stuff you probably have around the house and many of the ingredients in the first part are just repeated down below.
+Don’t let the length of the ingredient list scare you because many of the things are items you probably have around the house and many of the ingredients in the first part are just repeated down below.